-IMU/CDC has established the Graduate Research Assistantships in Developing Countries (GRAID) Program.
+IMU/CDC established in 2017 the Graduate Research Assistantships in Developing Countries (GRAID) Program.

-The Program provides research assistantships to graduate – PhD and Master – students of emerging research groups working in a developing country listed in Priority 1 or 2 of the IMU CDC Definition of Developing Countries.
-It provides modest support for emerging research groups, making it possible for them to fund their most talented students as graduate research assistants, thereby fostering the growth of a mathematics community.
+The Program provides modest support for emerging research groups, working in a developing country listed in Priority 1 or 2 of the IMU Definition of Developing Countries, making it possible for them to fund their most talented students to study full-time as graduate research assistants and pursue a Master or PhD graduate degree in mathematics, thereby fostering the growth of a mathematics community.

 Funding for the graduate research assistantships will be provided by voluntary donations from mathematicians or mathematical institutions worldwide.